Sunset: Glenn Ford’s last three Westerns

 Santee (CBS TV, 1973)

-In 1973 Glenn was in his late 50s but still working and still wanting to make Westerns.
+It was TV Westerns from now on.
+In 1973 Glenn Ford was in his late 50s but still working and still wanting to make Westerns.
 “The Western is a man's world,” he said, “and I love it.”
 CBS’s Santee, Glenn’s last Western as principal, was shot only on videotape but it’s good quality.
 It was directed by Gary Nelson, who had been second assistant director on The Searchers and Gunfight at the OK Corral (so he knew what a proper Western was), who then did TV work.
-In it, Ford is the eponymous bounty hunter but like all those semi-bad guys, decent deep down.
+In it, Ford is the eponymous bounty hunter but like all those good-guy screen bounty hunters (you know, Henry Fonda in The Tin Star, Steve McQueen in Wanted: Dead or Alive, etc.), decent deep down.